Schuetz Nets Game-Tying Goal for Men’s Soccer at Holy Cross

 After Jones had a few more chances stopped by Holbrook and his defenders, McGonicle put a hard shot right into Holbrook’s chest at 75′, while a foul at the other end set up a Jackson free kick that was inches away from being headed by Wagner in the 76th minute.

-A Navy corner kick was headed out at 80′ and the ensuing cross back into the box was punched out by a Flying Tubbs, and a pair of opportunities for Holy Cross’ Jack Ostrosky were thwarted shortly after.
+A Navy corner kick was headed out at 80′ and a Flying Tubbs punched out the ensuing cross back into the box, and a pair of opportunities for Holy Cross’ Jack Ostrosky were thwarted shortly after.

 The 86th minute had Kriel kick out a Crusaders’ shot that was bound for an empty net, while a Navy corner in the 89th minute was cleared out by the Holy Cross Defenders and the Navy back line snuffed out one final counterattack from the Crusaders as time expired.